Optimal control of Volterra integral diffusions and application to contract theory: Introduction

 Volterra-type control problems have also attracted strong attention for their challenging mathematical features.
 Indeed, due to the presence of the $t$ in $b$ and $\si$, it is well known that the optimisation problem \eqref{control-pb} is time inconsistent: $X^\a$ is not Markov or not even a semi-martingale in general, and therefore the flow property does not apply.
 Various techniques have been considered to overcome this difficulty.
 One rather popular method is to handle the problem through a maximum principle approach, see \emph{e.g.} \citeauthor*{agram2015malliavin} \cite{agram2015malliavin}, \citeauthor*{agram2018new} \cite{agram2018new}, \citeauthor*{lin2020controlled} \cite{lin2020controlled} and \citeauthor*{hamaguchi2023maximum} \cite{hamaguchi2023maximum}.
 We also mention the recent contribution of \citeauthor*{cardenas2022existence} \cite{cardenas2022existence}, who search for an optimal control in a relaxed form.

 A large number of papers focus on recovering time-consistency by embedding the problem in a larger space, in which the new state process satisfies the usual flow property.
-Those are often referred as using the \emph{lifting} approach.
-In the contributions of \citeauthor*{abi2021linear} \cite{abi2021linear}, \citeauthor*{di2023lifting} \cite{di2023lifting}, \citeauthor*{hamaguchi2023markovian} \cite{hamaguchi2023markovian} and \citeauthor*{gasteratos2025kolmogorov} \cite{gasteratos2025kolmogorov}, the kernel of the stochastic Volterra integral equation writes as the linear transform of some element defined on a appropriate Banach space (and even in a Hilbert space in the case of \cite{hamaguchi2023markovian} and \cite{gasteratos2025kolmogorov}).
+These works are often referred to as using a \emph{lifting} approach.
+In the contributions of \citeauthor*{abi2021linear} \cite{abi2021linear}, \citeauthor*{di2023lifting} \cite{di2023lifting} and \citeauthor*{hamaguchi2023markovian} \cite{hamaguchi2023markovian}, the kernel of the stochastic Volterra integral equation is written as the linear transform of some element defined on an appropriate Banach space (and even in a Hilbert space in the case of \cite{hamaguchi2023markovian}).
 This linear transformation involves some semi-group structure, so that it is possible to write the state process $X^\a$ as the image of an infinite dimensional process $\bX^\a$ by the same transformation, with $\bX^\a$ satisfying an infinite dimensional stochastic differential equation (SDE for short) and therefore satisfying the Markov property.
 In a slightly different approach, \citeauthor*{viens2019martingale} \cite{viens2019martingale} lifts the state process---typically a fractional Brownian motion---in the Banach space of continuous path, treating the `Volterra time' (the $t$ in $b$ and $\si$ in \eqref{VolterraSDE}) as a parameter.
 This approach has been used in several subsequent works, such as the ones of \citeauthor*{wang2022path} \cite{wang2022path} and \citeauthor*{wang2023linear} \cite{wang2023linear}.